adobe/spectrum-css/.github/CONTRIBUTING.md

 git commit -m "fix(calendar): rendering issue in Safari, fixes #252"
 ```

+To ensure that we release your changes properly, [add a changeset](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md) to your branch, [following the steps outlined in the "multi-package repository" section of the Changesets docs](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md#i-am-in-a-multi-package-repository-a-mono-repo) via the `yarn changeset` command.
+Once complete, stage the change and commit it to your branch.

 Make sure your branch is up to date with the original repo:

 ```shell